 Late March to early June and September to November are the best times to visit in the Summer when the weather is warmer.

-Varies on each country and the time of year you are travelling.
+It varies in each country, and the time of year you are travelling.

 Most airlines fly into many major hubs of Europe, depending on which direction you are coming.